 If you’re considering keeping a Beagle, you’ve likely done some research into the dog breed.
 Specifically, research into dog intelligence of Beagles.
 It’s only normal for potential owners to question, are Beagles smart?
 How smart are they?

-According to Stanley Coren’s dog intelligence rankings, Beagles score in the bottom 10 for most intelligent dog breeds.
-However, this does not mean Beagles are not smart dogs.
-Beagles have different motivators that don’t fit with the standardized test criteria that Coren developed.
+According to Stanley Coren’s dog intelligence rankings, Beagles score in the bottom 10 out of 138 breeds.
+However, this doesn’t mean Beagles are dumb dogs.
+Rather, Beagles have different motivators that don’t fit with the standardized test criteria that Coren developed.

 If you know how Beagles operate, they are actually quite intelligent dogs with a very specialized skillset.
-For example, they’re some of the best scent hounds in the world.
+For example, they’re some of the best (if not the best) scent hounds in the world.

 Table of Contents